gdiasb12/responsive-onepage/README.md

-# responsive-onepage
+# Responsive One-page

-One-page responsive html+css site.
+That's a one-page responsive html+css site based in a layout provided for a test.